vosaka-php/vosaka/docs/classes/venndev/vosaka/io/JoinHandle.md

 ```

 Factory method that creates a new JoinHandle instance for the specified
-task ID and registers it in the static instances registry.
+task ID and registers it in the static WeakMap registry.
 Returns a
 Result that can be awaited to get the task's final result.

-The 'c' stands for 'create' and follows the naming convention used
-throughout VOsaka for factory methods.

 * This method is **static**.